kyma-incubator/compass/docs/storage/s3/README.md

 # Storage

-Description of using static object storage as database for Application Registry.
+This document describes using static object storage as a database for the Application Registry.

 ## Storing Application labels

-There were an idea to use Apache Parquet for storing the pieces of information regarding labels.
+The idea is to use Apache Parquet for storing pieces of information regarding labels.
-We want to have an easy access to the pieces of information:
+We want to have easy access to information and be able to:
-    - list all labels for application
+    - list all labels for an application
-    - query application by label
+    - query an application by labels
     - list all labels

 ### S3-based Solution